-Arriving by aircraft you will notice a couple of security guards waiting when you go up the escalators from your flight - if you seem suspicious they will not hesitate to stop you.
-But if you dress up nicely, seem a part of another group or a family they are less likely to bother you.
+Arriving by aircraft you will notice a couple of security guards waiting when you go up the escalators from your flight – if you act suspicious they will not hesitate to stop you.
+But if you dress nicely, seem a part of another group or a family they are less likely to bother you.

 Be aware that passengers who have recently visited Arabic countries (except Bahrain, Egypt, Jordan, Mauritania and Qatar) may be subject to further questioning.

-Bag inspection, both by machine and hand, is routine and should be expected, in addition to repeated interviews about what you intend to do while in Israel.
+Bag inspection, both by machine and hand, is routine and should be expected, in addition to repeated interviews about what you intend to do while traveling in Israel.

 All cars, taxis, buses and trucks go through a preliminary security checkpoint before entering the airport compound.